 The long-term solution

-Why is it so expensive?
+Why is the proposed long-term repair so expensive?

 The initial slip was 14 metres wide.
-However, the more we looked into the slip, the more it became apparent that there is a stretch of about 250m of track which is built on a relic slip.
+However, the more we looked into the slip, the more it became apparent that there is a stretch of about 250m of track that is built on a relic slip.
 Generally, if an area has slipped before it will again – it’s just a matter of when.

 If we repair just the section of track that’s currently damaged, we’ll wind up carrying out these repairs again and again every time a new part of the track slips.
 This will incur costs many times over.
 Repairing only the slip area would also require cutting into the mountain, which is in opposition to the management board’s objective of preserving Mauao’s natural character and landscape.

 Instead, the proposed repair was to avoid the unstable area entirely by realigning the track.
 This is costly, particularly in this area as there is no vehicle access – materials will need to be shipped in by barge.

 Why not go over the slip, rather than underneath it?